Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 - Now open the project folder in vscode, and navigate to the terminal within the project directory.
 ![alt text](images/vscode_1.png)

-- Once you the terminal appears on your screen, ensure you are in the folder where the contents of the repo live.
+- [Installing the ADK](https://developer.watson-orchestrate.ibm.com/getting_started/installing#setting-up-and-installing-the-adk): Once you the terminal appears on your screen, ensure you are in the folder where the contents of the repo live.
 Now type in the following commnads line by line:

 ```bash
   python3.11 -m venv bootcamp_venv